 I spoke to three different persons from different divisions within HP

-They even asked me to blow the fan compartment with hair dryer, good that my wife didn’t have one.
+They even asked me to blow the fan compartment with a hairdryer, good that my wife didn’t have one.

-All my burning desire to start using a laptop which didn’t take 15 mins to boot and didn’t keep me waiting for 30 seconds before a new web page was loaded.
+All my burning desire to start using a laptop that didn’t take 15 mins to boot and didn’t keep me waiting for 30 seconds before a new web page was loaded.

 I was becoming impatient.
-I wasn’t ready to send it for repair and wait for them to re send to me.
+I wasn’t ready to send it for repair and wait for them to re-send to me.
 I demanded a replacement laptop immediately.

-It was not the agent’s fault that I got a lemon, still I needed those apologetic words to keep my cool.
+It was not the agent’s fault that I got a lemon, still, I needed those apologetic words to keep my cool.

-By the third hour, previous agent’s team lead came on phone, he again asked if I am the same person who got the laptop two months back, he demanded I pay the courier fee to send the laptop for repair.
+By the third hour, previous agent’s team lead came on the phone, he again asked if I am the same person who got the laptop two months back, he demanded I pay the courier fee to send the laptop for repair.

 Somehow I convinced him by giving my order id and shipment information that I had got the computer on that very day.

-Now, came the third agent, a lady in United States.
-She represented ‘exchange’ department.
+Now, came the third agent, a lady in the United States.
+She represented the ‘exchange’ department.
 She finally agreed to take the laptop back and send me a brand new one.

 I am annoyed with HP for the following reasons

-- I had to really convince hard for getting a free replacement.
+- I had to convince hard for getting a free replacement.
 If you send a lemon you should take it back gracefully without asking a question!